Advanced Research Methods

 "An Introduction to Biomedical Informatics"

 - At the completion of this online module, learners will be able to define biomedical informatics, compare between different areas of research and development in informatics, and identify key problems motivating the field of biomedical informatics.
-Originally released July 1, 2012; renewed May 6, 2013; credit expires Dec.
-31, 2016.
+No CME credit is available.